 Process validation is a completely different area that is separate from CAPA, complaint handling, and MDRs.
 However, inadequate process validation is a common root cause of nonconformities.
 Therefore, inspectors often follow an audit trail from a nonconforming product record back to a process change that was implemented but inadequately validated.
 Thus, an increased focus on nonconformities may be the reason for an increase in FDA 483 inspection observations related to process validation.

 This proves that the FDA inspectors continue to be predictable.
 The “playbook” for FDA inspections is the QSIT Manual.
 It hasn’t changed since 1996.
 Yet, companies continue to be shocked and amazed by FDA inspectors.

 If you want to learn how to prepare for FDA inspections, I recorded a webinar you can download (FREE).
-I recorded the webinar in May of 2014, but it’s been a couple of years and I’ve learned a few new tricks.
+I recorded the webinar in May of 2014, but it’s been a couple of years, and I’ve learned a few new tricks.
 Therefore, I’m going to re-record the webinar and update it for lessons learned.
 I’ll even share a few tools and approaches to avoid findings and reduce the risk of warning letters.
-I’m even evaluating a new application that is designed for teams to have private chats and file sharing during an inspection.
-Stay tuned to my webinars page and I’ll post that webinar soon.
+I’m also evaluating a new application that is designed for teams to have private chats and file sharing during an inspection.
+Stay tuned to my webinars page, and I’ll post that webinar soon.
 Maybe I’ll record something from Germany next month.

 Until then, I am working on a webinar specific to medical device reporting.
 Many companies have still not updated their MDR procedures to reflect the eMDR process using electronic submissions gateways.
 Therefore, I’m releasing an updated procedure for MDRs, and I am offering a webinar bundle to train people on how to comply with 21 CFR 803 and the procedure.
 You might also be interested in my previous webinar specific to control of the nonconforming product.